sebasludev/yougem/README.md

 # YouGem | A webapp powered by Google Gemini AI

-Note: Before starting, i whould like to mention that i will continue working on the project in a different repo, to work on performance and polish the UI, thanks.
+Before starting, I would like to mention that I will continue working on the project in a different repository to improve performance and polish the UI.
+Thank you.

 ## Description